attila386/wgmini/README.md

 The Wireguard server receives traffic through your original router.
 It forwards this traffic to destinations on your LAN.
 It masquerades this traffic, so you do not have to configure anything on your LAN hosts.
-Your LAN hosts will be unaware that they coversate with distant hosts.
+Your LAN hosts will be unaware that they coverse with distant hosts.

 To make things work, you have to create a port forward rule (or destination NAT) on your existing router, and prepare a few other things: